-Here’s a quick look at Floor Craft’s installation services and approach to the different flooring installation options we offer.
+Here’s a quick look at Floor Craft’s installation services (which includes delivery of your new flooring or tile and removal and disposal of your existing flooring and tile) and approach to the different flooring installation options we offer.

 In a residential setting, the most common installation method is what is known as “stretched in.”
 This is performed by installing new tack strip or reusing existing tack strip around the perimeter of the room, and then stretching the carpet and essentially hooking the carpet onto the pins in the tack strip.
 However, before stretching the carpet, it must be seamed to fit the overall size and shape of the room.
 In order to do this, measurements are taken and the largest “drops” (full 12′ wide pieces) are cut and then smaller “fill” pieces are seamed onto them in order to cover the entire room.
 Although it may seem bizarre, carpet actually does have somewhat of a grain to it, meaning that it all must run the same direction or it won’t look the same.
 So a room’s fills must be seamed up in a way that keeps the carpet all running in the same direction.
 Take a look at the diagram below to see how this works.
 Since carpet almost always comes in 12′ wide rolls, rooms any wider than that will always have an unavoidable seam.
 With a quality installation, those seams are often times completely unnoticeable.